9brada6/tabs-with-posts/development.md

 - ➕ Add filters for all things.
 - ➕ Add a way to invert category icons?
 - ➕ Add a way to "Only Include/Exclude specific posts" to also including all the post children with a checkbox option.
 - ➕ Add a preview query posts in the backend.
 If we add a query preview in the backend, add a warning that will say that sticky posts are not included here.
+- ➕ Add in Date Query settings, a way to select posts from this week and this month, 3-7 days(easy).
+- ➕ Move all TypeScript display items(Query Settings) into a single one implementation.
+- ➕ When drag & drop a display item in query setting, add a replace item with the same dimension as the original item that is being dragged.

 ## Read Before Development